EnEmerson/my-online-resume/README.md

 ## Summary:

 Agile software developer with a passion for any and all disc related sports.
 Avid electric bass and guitar hobbyist.
-I graduated from Texas State University the Fall of 2019 with a B.B.A. in Computer Information Systems, GPA: 3.5.
+I graduated from Texas State University the Fall of 2019 with a B.B.A. in Computer Information Systems, GPA: 3.8.
 I enjoy full-stack development and am experienced with:

 - Java
+- Kotlin
 - REACT/Redux
 - Kubernetes/Openshift
 - Spring
 - Docker
+- Podman
 - SQL
+- Puppet
+- Node.js

 ---